Is Apellis Pharmaceuticals Inc (APLS) Stock A Better Investment Than Its Rivals?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 18.30 percent of Apellis Pharmaceuticals Inc shares are owned by insiders, and 93.68 percent are held by financial institutions.
-Eisele Jeffrey, the Chief Development Officer at Apellis Pharmaceuticals Inc (APLS) has sold 235 shares of firm on Dec 27 at a price of $60.23 against the total amount of $14154.0.
-In another inside trade, Eisele Jeffrey, Chief Development Officer of Apellis Pharmaceuticals Inc (NASDAQ:APLS) sold 68 shares of the firm on Dec 26 for a total worth of $3935.0 at a price of $57.86.
-An inside trade which took place on Dec 19, General Counsel of Apellis Pharmaceuticals Inc Watson David O. sold 3,905 shares of firm against total price of $0.22 million at the cost of $57.23 per share.
+Currently, 18.33 percent of Apellis Pharmaceuticals Inc shares are owned by insiders, and 93.68 percent are held by financial institutions.
+Baumal Caroline, the Chief Medical Officer at Apellis Pharmaceuticals Inc (APLS) has sold 2,751 shares of firm on Jan 04 at a price of $60.05 against the total amount of $0.17 million.
+In another inside trade, Eisele Jeffrey, Chief Development Officer of Apellis Pharmaceuticals Inc (NASDAQ:APLS) sold 235 shares of the firm on Dec 27 for a total worth of $14154.0 at a price of $60.23.
+An inside trade which took place on Dec 26, Chief Development Officer of Apellis Pharmaceuticals Inc Eisele Jeffrey sold 68 shares of firm against total price of $3935.0 at the cost of $57.86 per share.